wso2/docs-ei/en/micro-integrator/docs/references/connectors/gmail-connector/gmail-connector-example.md

     <img src="../../../../assets/img/connectors/download-zip.png" width="200" alt="Download ZIP">
 </a>

+!!! tip
+    You may need to update the value of the access token and make other such changes before deploying and running this project.

 ## Deployment
-Follow these steps to deploy the exported CApp in the Enterprise Integrator Runtime.
+Follow these steps to deploy the exported CApp in the Enterprise Integrator Runtime.<br>

 {!references/connectors/deploy-capp.md!}

 ## Testing